-Under the Inland Revenue Ordinance, Hong Kong financial institutions are required to identify 'account holders' who are tax residents of reportable jurisdictions, and report certain information of 'account holders' and 'controlling persons' to the Hong Kong Inland Revenue Department (the 'IRD').
+Under the Inland Revenue Ordinance, Hong Kong financial institutions are required to identify "account holders" who are tax residents of reportable jurisdictions, and report certain information of "account holders" to the Hong Kong Inland Revenue Department (the "IRD").
 The IRD, in respect of a tax resident of a reportable jurisdiction, will provide the information of that person to the tax authority of the reportable jurisdiction on a regular, annual basis.
 HSBC Life is a financial institution for AEOI purposes.